apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Configures Traffic Server to send proxy authentication headers on to the parent cache.
+   Configures |TS| to send proxy authentication headers on to the parent cache.

 .. ts:cv:: CONFIG proxy.config.http.no_dns_just_forward_to_parent INT 0
    :reloadable: